Elliott Kwok Levine Jaroslaw law firm logo designed by DLS Design

 When DLS Design created the logo for Ross Law Group PLLC, we started with traditional letterforms, then playfully manipulated the interior and exterior spaces of the letters using outlines.
 We took care to keep the lines from being too thin, which allows it to retain its clarity when used in small sizes or when reversed … Read more

 Balansett was a consultancy that helped businesses bring their workspace into alignment with their mission and brand.
-From their mission statement: “We focus on helping organizations realize the full potential that their space has in influencing human performance, leadership, and team effectiveness.”
-In another example of how we manipulate lettering to achieve an interesting effect, … Read more
+From their mission statement: “We focus on helping organizations realize the full potential that their space has in influencing humanperformance, leadership, and team effectiveness.”
+In manipulating lettering to achieve an interesting effect, our goal was to suggest three-dimensional … Read more

 As any visitor to Washington D.C. knows, the street grid is full of interesting angles.
 Grossberg, Yochelson, Fox & Beyda, a commercial real estate law firm, is deeply connected to what happens on those streets.
 DLS designed a logo that makes visual reference to the grid.
 The logo won a Silver Summit Award, as part … Read more